Effect of noise characterization on the detection of mHz stochastic gravitational waves: Simulations and analysis

 The first row demonstrates that the prior has a significant impact on the detectability of a \gls{sgwb}.
 The more informative skewed-normal prior yields larger Bayes factors, which in turn pushes the detectability bounds to weaker signals.
 This holds for any type of model assumed for the signal and the noise.
 This is evident from figure~\ref{fig:prior_impact}, where we compare the detectability bounds for the same injections under the two different prior assumptions ($\mathcal U$ versus $\mathcal SN$).
 The curves of figure~\ref{fig:prior_impact} are the ratio of the dashed lines between the column panels of figure~\ref{fig:bfs}.
 The informative prior has more impact at lower frequencies, where the transfer function of the test-masses acceleration noise, which is the dominant noise component, is similar to the transfer function of the \gls{gw} signal.
 The use of a non-informative prior greatly reduces the detectability capabilities of LISA, except in the case where analytic models were used for all components of the data covariance matrix (see bottom row of figure~\ref{fig:bfs} and orange curve of figure~\ref{fig:prior_impact}).

-Although the choice of model type for the signal (parametric and non-parametric) brings an improvement, it has a smaller effect on the detectability bounds on the parameter space than the choice of prior.
+Although the choice of model type for the signal (parametric and flexible) brings an improvement, it has a smaller effect on the detectability bounds on the parameter space than the choice of prior.
 In figure~\ref{fig:model_impact} we present a direct comparison of the impact of the different models used in the analysis, using different line styles.
-As expected, a data-consistent parametric template for the signal enables the detection of a \gls{sgwb} in a larger portion of the parameter space when comparing to the non-parametric case.
+As expected, a data-consistent parametric template for the signal enables the detection of a \gls{sgwb} in a larger portion of the parameter space when comparing to the flexible case.
 This can be attributed to the lower dimensionality of the model, which simultaneously controls and constrains the different stochastic contributions across the frequency range.
 When using a parametric (analytic) model for both the noise and the signal, this advantage diminishes, as shown by the overlapping dashed-dotted lines of figure~\ref{fig:model_impact}.
 In figure~\ref{fig:prior_impact}, we show the ratio between the detectability bounds assuming different priors for the \gls{psd} of the noise.
 It is the ratio between the solid lines of different colors of figure~\ref{fig:model_impact}.
 Examples of the reconstruction of the injected stochastic signal are given in figure~\ref{fig:reconstruction}, while more information can be found in the Appendix~\ref{sec:complementary-figures}, and in its figures~\ref{fig:prior_impact-analytic-sgwb}, where we compare the parameter estimates of the \gls{sgwb} signal with a power-law model under different prior assumptions.
 In figure~\ref{fig:knots_k}, we show an example of the marginal posterior of the spline knots amplitude and position on the frequency axis for the two noise components of the instrument.
+Finally, in figure~\ref{fig:signal-absorbtion} we show an example where a marginally detectable isotropic stochastic signal can be misinterpreted as excessive power of the \gls{tm} noise, especially when using flexible spectral models.